NivenT/music-downloader/README.md

 - You can specify `--play` multiple times.
 Either of the below is acceptable:
   - `./music-downloader --play thriller.mp3 --play manmirror.mp3`
   - `./music-downloader --play thriller.mp3 manmirror.mp3`
-- `--play-song` can also be given multiple songs in the same way.
+- `--play-song` and `--download` can also be given multiple songs in the same way.
 - The program retrieves lyrics from multiple sites, scores them, and only keeps the lyrics with the highest score.
   - The scoring is based off of
     - order (top search results get a higher default score)